 Telltale Games’ shutdown has been heartbreaking to watch unfold, and not just because so many incredibly talented people are now out of a job, but because the work those developers created meant so much to me.
 Telltale’s games have impacted my career, my life and how I view the medium of video games.
 Some of Goombastomp’s writers and I got together to discuss some of our fondest memories with their work.
 Here’s what I had to say.

-How do we know when it’s the right time to take a chance?
-Will I ever achieve my dream job?
+How do you know when it’s the right time to take a chance?
+Will I ever find my dream job?
 What am I missing?
-These are questions that plague many of us, and hopefully the following 9 tips will help you on your path to success.
+These are questions that plague many of us, and hopefully the following 8 tips will help you on your path to success.